 Symptoms of Syringomyelia

-- Dissociated anesthesia due to involvement of crossing spinothalamic fibers in the anterior white commissure.
-Pain and temperature sensations are lost while posterior column sensations are largely preserved.
-Dysesthesias, paraesthesias, pain, tingling, and numbness sensation are the most common presenting features.
+- Dissociated anesthesia due to the involvement of crossing spinothalamic fibers in the anterior white commissure.
+Pain and temperature sensations are lost, while posterior column sensations are largely preserved.
+Dysesthesias, paraesthesias, pain, tingling, and numbness are the most common presenting features.

-- Suspended anesthesia is preferential involvement of upper limbs in a cape like distribution due to medially located cervical fibers.
+- Suspended anesthesia or preferential involvement of upper limbs in a cape like distribution due to medially located cervical fibers.

 - Early involvement of bowel/bladder.

-- Local destruction of anterior horn cells at the site of the syrinx leads to lower motor neuron type of weakness in the involved segments.
-It is characterized by presence of wasting, weakness, and diminished reflexes.
+- Local destruction of anterior horn cells at the site of the syrinx leading to a lower motor neuron-type of weakness in the involved segments.
+The symptom is characterized by wasting, weakness, and diminished reflexes.

-- Syrinx leads to disruption of the local microvascular system leading to ischemia at the watershed levels of the spinal cord.
-This is the C8-T1 region with borderline blood supply and it commonly manifests as gross wasting of small muscles of the hand.
+- Disruption of the local microvascular system leading to ischemia at the watershed levels of the spinal cord.
+This occurs in the C8-T1 region, with borderline blood supply, and it commonly manifests as gross wasting of the small muscles of the hand.

-- Further expansion of the syrinx can cause involvement of corticospinal tracts, descending sympathetics, and lastly the posterior column.
+- Further expansion of the syrinx causing the involvement of corticospinal tracts, descending sympathetics, and, lastly, the posterior column.

-- Patchy dysesthesias because of asymmetric expansion of the syrinx is classically described.
+- Patchy dysesthesias because of asymmetric expansion of the syrinx.

-- Charcot joints (neuropathic arthropathy) can occur in the shoulder joints due to loss of sensory fibers to the joint.
+- Charcot joints (neuropathic arthropathy) in the shoulder joints due to loss of sensory fibers to the joint.

 |Spinobulbospinal and reticulospinal pathways||Early involvement of bowel and bladder-upper motor neuron type (urgency, frequency, and nocturia)|